 Note: The DISM process can take anywhere from 10 to 15 minutes or more.
 The progress bar may not show up for a while and you may find the progress stuck at 20 percent for a long time.

 After the DISM Command is completed, restart the computer and it should now be completely free from File System Errors.

 5. Run Virus or Malware Scan

 As mentioned above, “File System Errors” can also be generated due to presence of viruses or malware on your computer.

-Scan your computer for malware using the Antivirus program installed on your computer or you can use Windows Defender Offline tool to scan and remove harmful programs from your computer.
+Scan your computer for malware using the Antivirus program installed on your computer or you can use Microsoft Defender Offline tool to scan and remove harmful programs from your computer.